lbryio/lbrypress/README.md

 ![](https://spee.ch/d/address.jpg)

 1) Copy this address and send at least a few credits to it.
 From the Desktop app/lbry.tv, go to the Wallet page > Send Credits.
 1) We will take the amount you deposited and split it up by a factor of 10.
-So if you deposited 10 LBC, you'd split it into 100: `/opt/lbry/lbrynet account fund --amount=10.0 --outputs=100`
+So if you deposited 10 LBC, you'd split it into 100: The decimal point is important, it will throw back an error without the structure of "10.0"
+1) Go to the LBRYnet Directory `cd /opt/lbry/`
+1) Run the command: `./lbrynet account fund --amount=10.0 --outputs=100`

 ## Setting up a spee.ch channel for image re-hosting
 If images or GIFs are used in your posts, they'll be reposted to a spee.ch channel and automatically embed the new URL in your blog post. **This channel is not meant to be viewed directly, it's just used as an image repository.** You will create a spee.ch channel and configure the plugin to use it.